tau-OS/devdocs/docs/hig/guidelines/typography.md

 ## General Rules

-- Use the system font wherever possible. tauOS uses `Manrope` at 10pt size.
+- Use the system font wherever possible. tauOS uses Manrope (by Mikhail Sharanda designed in 2018 and updated frequently.) at 10pt size.
-- Don't place text over a busy background like an image or a gradient.
+- Don't place text over a busy background like an image or a gradient, without proper protection with a scrim.

 ## Geometry